coq/coq/doc/sphinx/proof-engine/tactics.rst

    first checks that all subterms matching the pattern are compatible before doing the replacement using the leftmost subterm matching the pattern.

-.. exn:: The variable @ident is already defined
+.. exn:: The variable @ident is already defined.

 .. tacv:: set (@ident := @term ) in @goal_occurrences